DrevilYT/ActivationScript/README.md

 ### Activate Windows

--   Download the DWAT.exe file
+-   Download the DWAT.exe file from the [Latest Release](https://github.com/DrevilYT/ActivationScript/releases/latest)
 -   Select which version you want and type the number
 -   Just follow the steps and boom, you're done.

 ### Deactivate Windows

--   Download the DWAT.exe file
+-   Download the DWAT.exe file from the [Latest Release](https://github.com/DrevilYT/ActivationScript/releases/latest)
 -   Type the number 11
 -   Just follow the steps and boom, you're done.

 ### Upgrade Windows (any version to pro only as of now)

--   Download the DWAT.exe file
+-   Download the DWAT.exe file from the [Latest Release](https://github.com/DrevilYT/ActivationScript/releases/latest)
 -   Type the number 12
 -   Just follow the steps and boom, you're done.